UnLuckiestClovr/Lovense_App/README.md

 Solutions:
-    1 ~ Currently no found solutiosn at this time.
+    1 ~ Currently no found solutions at this time.
 Manual Admin fixes include allowing the file sthrough your Window's Defender Wall.
+Possible Solution includes paying for a Code Signing Certificate to bypass                  AntiVirus Reads.